 Seedlip Spice 94

-But if you just can’t go the month without the taste of beer, Heineken have just released 0.0, an alcohol-free beer that’s perfect for those on a diet as it comes in at just 69 calories per 33cl bottle.
+But if you just can’t go the month without the taste of beer, last year Heineken released 0.0, an alcohol-free beer that’s perfect for those on a diet as it comes in at just 69 calories per 33cl bottle.
 Using natural ingredients with a perfectly balanced taste, 0.0 comes with fruity notes and soft malty body.

 Fever Tree Ginger Beer